 All nodes are connected internally within their Dell M1000e chassis by Infiniband 4x QDR at a throughput of 40 Gbit/s, and all the chassis are interconnected through a pair of external Infiniband switches (2:1 oversubscribed).
 Storage is shared between nodes using NFS on IPoIB.

 - Dell Blade architecture

-- 2-seat license for Intel Cluster Studio for Linux
+- 2-seat license for Intel Parallel Studio XE for Linux

 The supercomputers at the Alabama Supercomputer Center are used for college course work and academic research.Learn More

 The Extreme Science and Engineering Discovery Environment is the most advanced, powerful, and robust collection of integrated advanced digital resources and services in the world.Learn More